What is Gematria and Can It Unlock a Hidden Code to the Universe?

 The main focus of the Kabbalistic use of gematria is on the name of God.
 The tetragrammaton, or the Hebrew name of God in four letters, YHWH, was the original focus of gematria.
 Leeds has applied his cipher of the English alphabet to the tetragrammaton and believes there is something there.

 He breaks down the 26 letters of the English alphabet into two parts, as a representation of duality in our world.
 He uses the number 7, representing the seven days of creation, to assign numbers to each letter of the alphabet.
 He then points to the summation of the non-prime numbers, denoted by the Jewish menorah, equaling 22.
 When 22 is divided by 7 the result is 3.142, or pi.
-This is where he says to have found the name of god, in pi, an archetypical number of creation that is central to mathematics, extending infinitely in its calculation.
+This is where he says to have found the name of God, in pi, an archetypical number of creation that is central to mathematics, extending infinitely in its calculation.

-When the numerical value of the Hebrew letters of the tetragrammaton are added up, they come out to 26, the number of letters in our alphabet.
+When the numerical value of the Hebrew letters of the tetragrammaton is added up, they come out to 26, the number of letters in our alphabet.
 The characters themselves, according to Leeds, look like they symbolize pi begotten by 7 and pi begotten by 7 – or the same way that he has used gematria to break up the English alphabet to create his cipher.
-In Leed’s cipher the numerical value of the words Lord and God both add up to 13, which combined equals 26.
+In Leed’s cipher, the numerical value of the words Lord and God both add up to 13, which combined equals 26.

 The evidence of gematria in freemasonry is thought to be seen in the strange way masons letter their passwords.
 This evidence of a kabbalistic influence dates back as far as the early 1700s.
 Some have pointed out that the word God is thought to be an acronym rooted in Freemasonry and Hebrew.
-And Leeds points to the G in the symbol of the Freemason’s square and compasses as having connection to the number 7 in his cipher.
-But are these alphanumerical connections evidence of a secret code that is undeniable proof of a creator or merely coincidental and cherry picked?
+And Leeds points to the G in the symbol of the Freemason’s square and compasses as having a connection to the number 7 in his cipher.
+But are these alphanumerical connections evidence of a secret code that is undeniable proof of a creator, or merely coincidental and cherry-picked?
 What more can we glean from this code if it is significant?
 Does your name in gematria tell you anything?